 Ken Witty was a long-time fish biologist for the State of Oregon, and did some consulting with the tribe after his retirement.

 It’s a long story.
-1855 Treaty; Fish Wars of the 70s (which Alvin Josephy wrote about); Boldt Decision awarding half the salmon catch to the tribes; Nez Perce, Confederated Tribes of Read The Article
+1855 Treaty; Fish Wars of the 70s (which Alvin Josephy wrote about); Boldt Decision awarding half the salmon catch to the tribes; Nez Perce, Confederated Tribes of the Umatilla, and other tribal fishery programs ramping up; mitigation money from Bonneville Power—and events like this!

 Alvin Josephy told me once that liberals just didn’t get it with Indians.
 In the sixties, after legislative victories on voting and discrimination issues, some liberals, according to Alvin, were ready to “move on to Indians.”
 But when they took their good intentions into Indian country, they were told that Indians weren’t so concerned with Civil Rights; Indians were interested in Treaty Rights.

 I think the story tells us something about the confusing and sporadic nature of liberal support for Indian issues.
 We don’t really get this stuff about treaties.
 Look at Standing Rock, which was a great liberal rallying cry only months ago, but is now on the back burner again—do you remember seeing anything recently in the New York Times or other bastions of the liberal establishment press about the situation in the Dakotas?
 Indians are still there.
 The pipeline is under the river, and there are, I believe, cases pending.
-But a quick Google search of Standing Read The Article
+But a quick Google search of Standing Rock updates brings up stories from February and April.
+Standing Rock is about treaty rights and their long and continuing abrogation and dismissal by the establishment.
+Too confusing for liberals looking for simple wrongs to right.

 The election and the first days of a new and controversial Presidency have captured the news and national attention.
 For the most part, Standing Rock has slipped to back pages and Indian media websites, even as President Trump tweets and signs executive orders demanding a speedy resumption of pipeline building.
 The sheer number of tweets and executive orders helps obscure this news.